LaibaBasit008/portal/README.md

 Setup for developers (Windows)
 ------------------------------

-1. Make sure you have installed Python 3.6, make sure you the right one (32/64 bits).
+1. Make sure you have installed Python 3.6 or 3.7, make sure you the right one (32/64 bits).
 [Source](https://www.python.org/downloads/).
 During installation please pay attention to the following details :
 - Tick/Select Add Python 3.6 to PATH
 - Select Customize Installation (this is important)
 - **Tick/Select pip (others, leave as default), this is important**